Quick Answer

 Once you have the certificate, use it where rejection risk is highest.
 In practice, prioritize banking and Department of Land Transport (DLT) tasks before optional admin.
 A common failure is using up the accepted use window on low-friction errands before you finish the tasks most likely to be blocked by branch or office discretion.

 Do not rely on a generic expiry claim from old posts.
-Record the issue date, keep a scan, and add this line to your notes: Add current certificate validity window after verification: [insert current window].
+Record the issue date, keep a scan, and verify the accepted certificate validity window with the issuing office or receiving authority before you rely on it.

 Your baseline file should always show: